machingclee/machingclee.github.io/static/media/418-ORM-in-python.a6dddc1a.md

 ##### Session Object (`get_db` generator)

 `Session` object plays the same role as `EntityManager` in Spring Boot.
-We will do all the data retrival and persistence while this `db: Session` object.
+We will do all the data retrival and persistence via this `db: Session` object.

 Note that by default `SqlAlchemy` does not provide repository, we will need to build our own queries using `db.query()` method.

-We have introduced dependency-injecting a db `Sesssion` object in the previous session, its exact definition is as follows:
+We have introduced how to dependency-inject a db `Sesssion` object in the <customanchor href="/blog/article/FastAPI-and-SqlAlchemy-ORM-in-Python#Dependency-Injection">previous session</customanchor>, its exact definition is as follows:

 ```py
 from sqlalchemy import create_engine